Libya parliament says 'impossible' to hold presidential vote | Politics

 - Country:

-A Libyan parliamentary committee said Wednesday that it has become “impossible” to hold a long-waited presidential vote in two days as scheduled, in a major blow to international efforts to end a decade of chaos in the oil-rich country.
+A Libyan parliamentary committee said Wednesday that it has become "impossible" to hold a long-awaited presidential election in two days as scheduled, in a major blow to international efforts to end a decade of chaos in the oil-rich country.

-It was the first official statement that the vote would not happen on Friday, although it was widely expected amid mounting challenges and calls for a delay.
+It was the first official statement that the vote would not happen on Friday, although it had been widely expected amid mounting challenges and calls for a delay.
+For nearly a year, the election was the lynchpin of international efforts to bring peace to Libya, and many have warned that either scenario - holding the vote on time or postponing it - could be a destabilising setback.

 In a letter to Parliament Speaker Aguila Saleh, lawmaker al-Hadi al-Sagheir, head of the committee tasked to follow the electoral process, said the group found "it is impossible to hold the election as scheduled on Dec 24."
 He did not specify whether another date had been set for the voting, or if it had been cancelled altogether.

+Later Wednesday, the election commission proposed a new date for the first round of the presidential election -- Jan 24.
+It called on parliament to address the challenges that led to failure to hold the vote as planned on Friday.

-Hundreds of people had put themselves forward, including several high profile ones who were banned from the race — including the son of late dictator Moammar Gadhafi who was ousted and killed in a NATO-backed uprising in 2011.
+Around hundred candidates had put themselves forward, including several high profile individuals who had been were banned from the race - including the son of late dictator Moammar Gadhafi, who was ousted and killed in a NATO-backed uprising in 2011.

+Al-Sagheir said his committee reached its conclusion after "reviewing technical, security and judicial reports".
+He urged Saleh, who suspended his duties to join the presidential race, to return to his job so he could "mobilise efforts" to and help "re-draw a roadmap" to revive the political process.

+The vote had faced many challenges, including disputes over the laws governing the elections and occasional infighting among armed groups.
+Other obstacles include a long-running rift between the country's east and west, and the presence of thousands of foreign fighters and troops in the North African country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)